Great Basin National Park

 The Great Basin is one of the four deserts in North America, with low relative humidity and sharp drops in temperature at night.
 As with most other destinations around Nevada, be prepared to face a variety of weather scenarios by packing lots of layers, no matter what time of year it is.

 Lehman Caves Visitor Center is situated 5.5 miles from Baker.
 Here, purchase cave tour tickets, watch the park movie, explore exhibits about the dark skies and other natural resources at Great Basin and beyond.
 Both Visitor Centers observe seasonal hours.
 In the summer (May 24 through Sept.
 7) the Lehman Caves Visitor Center is open 7 days a week from 8:00 AM to 5:00 PM; in the fall (Sept.
 8 through Oct.
 24) open 8:00 AM to 4:30 PM; in the winter (Nov.
 1 through May 23) from 8:00 AM to 4:00 PM.
 The Visitor Center is closed on most major national holidays.

 Amazingly enough, Great Basin National Park requires no entrance fee for park access.
-A small fee is required to tour Lehman Caves or reserve a campsite, but wildlife viewing, hiking and cruising the scenic drive is free.
+A small fee is required to tour Lehman Caves or to stay at certain campsites, but wildlife viewing, hiking, and cruising the scenic drive is free.
 For more info on visiting the park, dial (775) 234-7331.